James D. Breckenridge (1926-1982) Papers

 The James Breckenridge Papers, filling 23 boxes and spanning the period 1924-1983, are arranged in eight subseries: biographical materials, education files, correspondence, teaching files, research and consulting files, professional organizations files, speeches and papers, and publications.

 Biographical materials include curricula vitae, clippings, news releases, obituaries, and various records pertaining to Breckenridge's homes, travels, and finances.
 Included are several clippings, letters, and questionnaires relating to Breckenridge's former home at 2420 Harrison Street in Evanston, designed by Frank Lloyd Wright.

 The education files contain notes, papers, and related materials from Breckenridge's undergraduate and graduate training.
 Drafts of his doctoral thesis are located here.

-General correspondence, arranged chronologically by date, includes letters, both incoming and outgoing, mainly pertaining to publications, travels, teaching, and speaking engagements.
+General correspondence includes letters, both incoming and outgoing, mainly pertaining to publications, travels, teaching, and speaking engagements.
 Breckenridge's correspondence with Erwin Panofksy is located in Box 9, Folder 19 (Sept.
 23, 1958, Jan.
 6, 1959), Box 21, Folder 8 (Jan.
 3, 1952- April 23, 1957), and Box 17, Folder 3 (Nov.
 26, 1966).
-Subject correspondence, arranged alphabetically by folder title, relates to several of the institutions where Breckenridge had served prior to his appointment at Northwestern.
+Subject correspondence relates to several of the institutions where Breckenridge had served prior to his appointment at Northwestern.
 Correspondence relating to specific travels, publications, friends, and colleagues also is filed here.